MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-settings.md

 - This feature is only available for Generation 2 VMs.
 - By default added virtual network adapters aren't connected to a virtual network.
 You can configure VMs assigned with the hardware profile to use one or more of the virtual network adapters, after they're deployed on a host.

-### Support for trunk mode
-VMM 2019 UR3 and later supports *trunk* mode for VM vNICs.
-Trunk mode is used by NFV/VNF applications like virtual firewalls, software load balancers, and virtual gateways to send and receive traffic over multiple vLANs.
-You can enable trunk mode through console and PowerShell.

-See the following section for enabling Trunk mode through console, see [Set-SCVirtualNetworkAdapter](https://docs.microsoft.com/powershell/module/virtualmachinemanager/set-scvirtualnetworkadapter?view=systemcenter-ps-2019&preserve-view=true) and New-[SCVirtualNetworkAdapter](https://docs.microsoft.com/powershell/module/virtualmachinemanager/new-scvirtualnetworkadapter?view=systemcenter-ps-2019&preserve-view=true) for enabling through PowerShell commandlets.

->[!NOTE]
->Trunk mode is supported only in VLAN based independent networks.

-Use the following steps to add a virtual network adapter:

 1. In the virtual machine properties > **Hardware Configuration**, click **Network Adapters**, and select the network adapter you want to add.

-  >[!NOTE]
-  > **Trunk mode** option is available from UR3.

 2. You can configure a number of properties for the network adapter, including: